How to Evaluate A Newsletter's Worth [2023 Guide]

 How to Monetize Newsletters

 Buying a newsletter is easy.
 Monetizing it?
 Not so much.
-Here are several ways to monetize your shiny, new newsletter;
+Here are several ways to monetize your shiny, newsletter;

 1. Sell your products

 This is especially good for niche newsletters.
-If you offer digital marketing services such as email marketing, content creation, etc., and you buy a newsletter in the business or digital marketing space, you can sell digital products such as ebooks, courses, spreadsheets, frameworks, and checklists – the list is endless.
+If you offer digital marketing services such as email marketing, video editing, content creation, etc., and you buy a newsletter in the business or digital marketing space, you can sell digital products such as ebooks, courses, spreadsheets, frameworks, and checklists – the list is endless.
 This doesn’t stop you from selling physical products like your merch, books, or magazines.

 2. Paid sponsorship

-Read: MicroAcquire vs Microns
+Read: Acquire (formerly MicroAcquire) vs Microns

 3. Classified ad space